Singapore 101

 What is it?
 A themed park filled with multi-coloured statues depicting scenes from Chinese history and mythology.

 Why go?
-The stuff of nightmares, this little park of horrors features statues and dioramas that are painted in bright, gaudy colours making it look more menacing than it should.
-One thing’s for sure, you will probably never see anywhere else like it.
+This little park of horrors features statues and dioramas that are painted in bright, gaudy colours making it look more menacing than it should.
+One thing’s for sure, you will probably never see anything else like it.

-Don’t miss: Responsible for childhood nightmares since its opening in 1937, the infamous Ten Courts of Hell features small-scale tableaux show human sinners being punished in multiple methods in gory and graphic detail.
-Now it’s part of Hell’s Museum, a gallery with specially curated displays that offer a deeper understandling of the world's major belief systems and their take on the afterlife.
+Don’t miss: Responsible for childhood nightmares since its opening in 1937, the infamous Ten Courts of Hell features small-scale tableaux that show human sinners being punished in multiple methods, in gory and graphic detail.
+Now it’s part of Hell’s Museum, a gallery with specially curated displays that offer a deeper understanding of the world's major belief systems and their take on the afterlife.

 • Things to do